 It can feel like you’re on a rollercoaster – sluggish one day and hyper-active the next.
 The spells can be longer, lasting weeks or months and can be intercepted with (blissful) periods when you feel relatively well.

-Hashimoto's develops over many years & stays under the radar of your GP
+Hashimoto's develops over many years & stays under the radar